DUI / DWI Lawyer Serving Hayward, San Leandro, Castro Valley, Union City, and Other California Bay Area Cities

 - A fourth DUI within 10 years will be felony, where you may face anywhere from 16 months to 3 years of prison at the local county jail.

 Not all lawyers will defend you against a DUI charge in the same way.
-As a Criminal Law Specialist, you get more when you hire me to defend you.
+As one of America’s Top 100 Criminal Defense Lawyers, you get more when you hire me to defend you.

 - I will educate you every step of the way.
 I explain things fully to clients so they don’t feel lost.
 I don’t rush through client meetings or court.

 - I will communicate promptly, whether via telephone, text, or email.
-You won’t have to go through secretaries to reach me.
 My clients get my cell phone number, and know they can immediately reach me and get their questions answered promptly.

 - I will discuss strategy with you in ways you understand so you can make informed decisions about your case.